In The Slip preview

 “Ah, well, see...
 I’m a... a...”

-I get ready to tell Joe the same lie I told Lois when she first asked me what I do, but somehow it don’t feel as easy on my tongue as it did with her.
+I get ready to tell Joe the same as I told Lois, but somehow the lie don’t feel as easy on my tongue as it did with her.
 Dunno.
 Just, I got a sense he’ll know it ain’t the truth and he’ll hate me for it, and that don’t sit right.

 Take a mouthful of my beer.